LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 ``actionChoices``.
 These contain information relating to the menus that we’ll display, and we’ll look at them in more detail later.

 Next, we notice a ``while loop`` that starts ``while (true)``.
-This may seem odd, but actually, it makes a lot of sense after a short explanation.
-We want our application to continually run until the user has decided they want to quit.
+While we usually want to avoid creating infinite loops, we have a good reason for doing so in this case!
+We want our application to continually run until the user decides they want to quit.
 The simplest way to do this is to loop forever.
 When the user wants to quit, they can kill our program by pressing ctrl-C (a widely-known command to kill a console application).
 As you saw above, however, IntelliJ’s Run pane works slightly differently and you’ll need to rely on the red “stop” icon to stop the program.

 The ``main`` method can be summarized as follows:

 #.
 Present the user with choices on how to view data: list or search.
 #.
-Based on that choice, prompt them with the column that they would
+Based on that choice, prompt them for the column to apply the choice to.
+In
-   like to apply the choice to.
-In the case of a search, we also ask for a search term.
+   the case of a search, we also ask for a search term.
 #.
-Carry out the “query” to the ``JobData`` class via one of its public
+Carry out the request to the ``JobData`` class via one of its public
    methods.
 #.
-Display the results of the “query.”
+Display the results of the request.
 #.
 Repeat.

+``main`` simulates a *query* to an external source:

-The word “query” is in quotes here because we’re not really carrying out a database query, but the net effect is the same as if we were.
-We ask a method for data that originates from a non-Java source, it parses and filters that data, and gives it back to us.
+#.
+We ask the method for data that originates from a non-Java source.
+#.
+The method parses and filters that data.
+#.
+The method presents the data in a useful manner.

 The ``getUserSelection`` Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^